entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 70) defined a character as the basisphenoid extending forward to enclose the optic foramen (0) or the optic foramen lying within separate interorbital ossification or cartilage (1).
 Toriño *et al.* (2021, char.
 70) rather used the character relative to the optic foramen which is either enclosed by the basisphenoid extending forward (0) or lying within separate interorbital ossification or cartilage (1).
 Herein, the character concerns two conditions for the basisphenoid: extending forward to enclose the optic foramen (0) and optic foramen lying within separate interorbital ossification or cartilage (1)."

 > - The coding of *Qujingodus* is 0.

 175. Basisphenoid base of the lateral wings: broad (0), constricted (1)
-> Clement *et al.* (in review), Character 175.
+> Clement *et al.* (2024), Character 175.

 > - Character XX in 'early gnathostome phylogeny dataset'.